-OSHA also has substance-specific standards (asbestos, lead, ethylene oxide, cadmium, formaldehyde, vinyl chloride, and others) that provide more detailed guidelines for respiratory protection and cartridge change-out schedules.
-These regulations should be reviewed as well to ensure full compliance with OSHA regulations.
+OSHA and EPA have substance-specific standards (asbestos, lead, ethylene oxide, cadmium, formaldehyde, vinyl chloride, dichloromethane (DCM), and others) that provide more detailed guidelines for respiratory protection and cartridge change-out schedules.
+These regulations should be reviewed as well to ensure full compliance with OSHA/EPA regulations.